jademola/portfolio/README.md

 # Jimi Ademola
-Portfolio created using NextJS, displaying porjects workd on, tech stack, experience and hopefully much more.
+Portfolio created using React.js, displaying projects worked on, tech stack, experience and hopefully much more.